The Program for Medical Ultrasound at Wake Forest School of Medicine enjoys a rich history of advancing ultrasound education.

 Frederick W. Kremkau, PhD, was among the first faculty members teaching courses after the convention.
 Kremkau, an electrical engineer who had used sonar in the U.S. Navy to hunt enemy submarines, joined the faculty in 1972, soon after completing his doctoral research work in echocardiography at the University of Rochester.
 Kremkau recognized that the rapidly growing discipline would require a readily available and authoritative curriculum resource for new students and medical professionals seeking to update their skills.

-In 1980, Kremkau published Diagnostic Ultrasound: Principles and Instruments, which is now in its eighth edition (rechristened Sonography: Principles and Instruments) and remains the definitive textbook for sonography students.
+In 1980, Kremkau published Diagnostic Ultrasound: Principles and Instruments, which is now in its ninth edition (rechristened Sonography: Principles and Instruments) and remains the definitive textbook for sonography students.
 Kremkau succeeded Martin as director in 1986, and served as president of the American Institute of Ultrasound in Medicine from 1997-1999.

 Throughout its existence, the Program for Medical Ultrasound has benefitted from strong partnerships with School of Medicine departments.
 Faculty members from numerous specialties have made important contributions to the field of ultrasound and helped establish the school as the ultrasound center for several multicenter national clinical trials in the 1980s and 1990s.
 Lewis H. Nelson, III, MD, RDMS, a professor of Obstetrics and Gynecology, became the third faculty member to serve as president of the Institute, from 2003-2005.